brianloveswords/bjb.dev/src/pages/log/20221009-pagespeed-api.md

 publishDate: 2022-10-09
 ---

+I gotta run [PageSpeed Insights](https://pagespeed.web.dev/) against a couple thousand urls.
+The team wants to use core web vitals to start prioritizing improvements.
+On the data side, we want to see if we can correlate changes in core web vitals to changes in customer behavior.

-I gotta run PageSpeed against a couple thousand urls.
-The published rate limit: 25k/day, 240 for every 4 minutes.
+The published rate limit for the API is 25k/day, 240 for every 4 minutes.
 That means it's theoretically capable of 4 requests/per second.

-I can't get anywhere close to that at a sustained rate because after a while the API shits itself and starts returning `500: Unable to process request` for about 5 minutes before recovering.
+I can't get anywhere close to that.

+After my job runs for about 10m the API shits itself and starts returning `500: Unable to process request` for about 5 minutes before recovering.
 This [unanswered Stack Overflow question from Sept 2021](https://stackoverflow.com/questions/69391324/why-is-pagespeed-insights-api-returning-unable-to-process-request-even-within) has details from another poor soul encountering this.
 Here are my graphs:

 <!-- insert graphs here -->
 <img alt="graphs from pagespeed api monitor show a plateau of 200s at about 1 request/second for about , followed by a valley of 500s for about 5m" src="/public/assets/20221009-pagespeed-graphs.jpg">